 A diet rich in fruits and vegetables has been scientifically proven to provide numerous health benefits, such as reducing your risk of several chronic diseases and keeping your body healthy.

 However, making major changes to your diet can sometimes seem very overwhelming.

 Instead of making big changes, it may be better to start with a few smaller ones.
 And it’s likely more manageable to start with just one thing, rather than all of them at once.

 This article discusses 25 small changes that can make a regular diet a little bit healthier.
 Just remember you don’t need to try to do them all at once.
 Instead, you may want to add these changes into your life over time.

 The pace at which you eat influences how much you eat, as well as how likely you are to gain weight.

-You can easily make your diet a bit healthier by choosing whole grain bread in place of traditional refined-grain bread.
+You can easily make your diet a bit healthier by choosing whole grain bread in place of traditional refined grain bread.

-There are many varieties of whole-grain bread available, and many of them even taste better than refined bread.
+There are many varieties of whole grain bread available, and many of them even taste better than refined bread.